The Surprising Truth About Full-Time Travel

 5. Visa restrictions are a pain in the b**t

 Every country has rules about how long visitors can stay.
-In South America, all the countries we traveled to allowed us to stay for 90 days, making this aspect of planning a breeze.
+In Latin America, every country we visited allowed us to stay for 90 days, making that part of planning a breeze.

-Not so for Europe.
-As U.S. citizens, we can only stay in the Schengen Area for 90 days out of every 180 days.
-That might not sound like a big deal until you realize that the Schengen Area includes 29 European countries.
-These are the countries in the Schengen Area as of July 2024.
+Europe, however, is a different story.
+As U.S. citizens, we can only stay in the Schengen Area for 90 days out of every 180.
+That might not sound too limiting—until you realize the Schengen Area covers 29 European countries (as of January 2025).
+You can find an up-to-date, alphabetized list in this Wikipedia article.

-Steve and I spent three months in the Schengen Area in the spring of 2018.
-We then had to leave it for 90 days.
-We ended up spending three months in Croatia, Romania, and Bulgaria.
+In the spring of 2018, Steve and I spent three months in the Schengen Area and then had to leave for 90 days.
+We ended up spending those three months in Croatia, Romania, and Bulgaria—a happy twist of fate, as we hadn’t planned on visiting these countries.
+Now, they’re among our favorites, but all three have recently joined the Schengen Area.

 6. We’ve become hard to impress

-When you’ve been fortunate to have seen countless marvels, it is easy to become numb to them.
-Churches all start looking the same, and in my opinion, few places can match the architectural impressiveness of Paris, Vienna, or Buenos Aires.
+When you’ve been lucky enough to see countless marvels, it’s easy to grow numb to them.
+Churches blur together, and few places rival the architectural grandeur of Paris, Vienna, or Buenos Aires.

 We call this the Versailles effect.